shivpat23/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 The function doesn't take any parameters and simply returns "hello world" using the [`ok`](/references/language-functions#ok) response constructor.

 The second function, `echo-number`, is a [read-only function](/references/language-functions#define-read-only).
-Read-only functions are also public, but as the name implies, they can not change and variables or datamaps. `echo-number` takes an input parameter of the type `int`.
+Read-only functions are also public, but as the name implies, they can not change any variables or datamaps. `echo-number` takes an input parameter of the type `int`.

 -> Clarity supports a variety of other [types](/references/language-types)